-- Conduct cost-effective lead generation; funnel consumers into the appropriate programs through the NJCEP website to help guide customers into the appropriate programs. - Expanded co-op advertising program to include marketing support for participating HPwES lenders in addition to participating contractors and builders that will include direct mail and print templates. - Support municipalities to drive residential program participation; promote local involvement with key program partners through printed materials; target opportunities with the widest and most relevant audiences.
+- Conducting cost-effective lead generation that directs consumers to the NJCEP website which will help guide customers into the appropriate program(s). - Enhancing contractor participation by streamlining the co-op advertising program, including greater outreach and training to contractors and builders, reducing paperwork requirements, and quarterly training sessions.
+Additionally, marketing efforts will reinforce the use of direct mail and print ad templates as additional contractor incentives for program participation. - Supporting municipalities to help drive residential program participation, including increasing local involvement through distribution of printed materials and targeting local and community opportunities with the widest and most relevant audiences.

-To support New Jersey's Clean Energy Program (NJCEP), the program staff is planning a 2012 - 2013 marketing and communications program to:
+To support New Jersey's Clean Energy Program (NJCEP), the program staff is planning a FY2014 marketing and communications effort that will:

 - 1. Maximize energy savings in the residential sector for new and existing homes. - 2.
-Integrate and cross-promote residential energy efficiency and renewable energy services, as well as C&I services (working with TRC), offered by New Jersey's Clean Energy Program and the New Jersey Board of Public Utilities. - 3.
+Integrate and cross-promote residential energy efficiency and renewable energy services, as well as commercial and industrial programs offered by New Jersey's Clean Energy Program and the New Jersey Board of Public Utilities as appropriate. - 3.
 Increase awareness and participation by New Jersey residents in current and future energy efficiency and renewable energy offerings. - 4.
-Use an integrated communications program that includes broad based customer education and public relations to effectively communicate a "whole house" approach to maximize energy savings. - 5.
+Use an integrated communications plan that includes broad based customer education and public relations to effectively communicate a "whole house" approach to maximize energy savings. - 5.
 Work with utilities, regional and national agencies; e.g., EPA, DOE, local and national stakeholders, and trade allies, including manufacturers and distributors, to cross-promote and market services where applicable. - 6.
-Expand on successful "testimonials" campaign in advertising and public relations outreach to showcase New Jersey residents and businesses that are benefiting and prospering from New Jersey's Clean Energy Program. - 7.
-Help increase workforce development and economic growth opportunities in the energy efficiency and renewable energy industries.
+Expand on successful "testimonials" campaign in advertising and public relations when appropriate to showcase New Jersey residents and businesses that are benefiting and prospering from New Jersey's Clean Energy Program.

-8. Demonstrate the value of New Jersey's Clean Energy Program to combat rising energy prices and to help mitigate climate change.
+- 7. Help increase workforce development and economic growth opportunities in the energy efficiency and renewable energy industries. - 8.
+Demonstrate the value of New Jersey's Clean Energy Program to combat energy prices and to help mitigate climate change.